West Berkeley, Berkeley, California: History

 The area's first inhabitants were indigenous people who settled along Strawberry Creek around 3700 BC.
 They built one of the largest – and possibly the first – of the 425 shell mounds around San Francisco Bay.
-Archaeologists estimate that native people lived on or near the West Berkeley Shellmound for 4,500 years, until the Medieval Warm Period.
+Archaeologists estimate that native people lived on or near the West Berkeley Shellmound for 4,500 years.
 They abandoned the West Berkeley Shellmound around 800 AD.
 However, where the people went is still a mystery.
 They may have associated with other mound dwellers or left the area entirely.
 The extant Ohlone tribe may be their descendants.
 In 2020, the National Trust for Historic Preservation named the Shellmound as one of America's most endangered historic places.

 Ocean View was the name of a stagecoach stop established by former sea captain William J. Bowen along the Contra Costa Road (today's San Pablo Avenue) at what is now the northwest corner of San Pablo and Delaware Street in the 1860s.
 The name derived from the area's view of the Pacific Ocean through the Golden Gate across San Francisco Bay.
 The moniker was adopted by the settlement that grew up between the stagecoach stop and the wharf built at the foot of what is now Delaware Street.

 Ocean View was ethnically diverse, and included many immigrants and some African-Americans, with jobs in nearby industries and farms.
 Early immigrants were from Scandinavia (especially Finland), Ireland, Mexico, Chile, Germany, Italy, Canada, Portugal, and China.